News & Events

 HiSET will be Maine’s officially endorsed high school equivalency exam.
 The HiSET is produced through ETS, a leader in test development and creator of nationally recognized exams such as the GRE and Praxis series of assessments.
 ETS is a nonprofit organization advancing quality and equity in education, administering 50 million exams every year.

 The HiSET covers the academic knowledge and skills learned in four years of high school: reading, writing, social studies, science, and mathematics.
 HiSET equivalency diploma recipients demonstrate the skills of communication, information processing, problem solving, and critical thinking.
 The Fact Is: The HiSET exams measure many of the US Labor Department's necessary workplace skills that are valued by employers.

 How will getting the HiSET help me?

-There are five tests: language arts, social studies, science, reading, and mathematics.
+There are five tests: language arts, social studies, science, reading and mathematics.
 The test series takes several sessions totaling 7 hours.
 Everyone must first take our HiSET Orientation and pretest before taking the official HiSET.
 Depending on your pretest scores, you may need to take classes to improve your skills.
-There is no one answer to how long it will take; each person has an individual plan tailored to their needs.
+There is no one answer to how long it will take as each person has an individual plan tailored to their needs.